thirdside/berlin-ai/README.md

-node.==(other)                # Check if two nodes are the same. node.adjacent?(other_node)    # Check if two nodes are adjacents. node.occupied?                # Check if some soldiers are on the node. node.owned?                   # Check if you own the node. node.free?                    # Check if no one own the node. node.owned_by?(player_id)     # Check if the node is owned by a given player. node.adjacent_nodes           # Get a list of adjacent nodes.
+node.==(other)                # Check if two nodes are the same. node.adjacent?(other_node)    # Check if two nodes are adjacents. node.occupied?                # Check if some soldiers are on the node. node.owned?                   # Check if owned by a player node.free?                    # Check if no one own the node. node.owned_by?(player_id)     # Check if the node is owned by a given player. node.adjacent_nodes           # Get a list of adjacent nodes.